n4ri/AOUAD-ILAN-VV-ISTIC-TP2/exercises/using-pmd.md

 ### The following one is the first run :

 we have run the pmd command on the java parser project :
-`pmd check -f text -R rulesets/java/quickstart.xml -d src/main/java -r output.`
+`pmd check -f text -R assets/quickstart.xml -d src/main/java -r output.`

+See [quickstart.xml](./assets/quickstart.xml) for details of the ruleset.

 the output errors found by pmd :